 During this time of year the city shines particularly bright with lights illuminating every corner you turn.
-From the epic lights of Dyker Heights and Saks Fifth Avenue, to all the restaurants and rooftops that have transformed for the holidays—here are 70 of the most festive things happening this season to enjoy a truly magical holiday, safely!
+From the epic lights of Dyker Heights and Saks Fifth Avenue, to all the restaurants and rooftops that have transformed for the holidays—here are 50 of the most festive things happening this season to enjoy a truly magical holiday.

-The Dyker Heights home are now lit up and ready to be seen!
-The stunning lights and endless decorations have become increasingly more famous over the years.
-Dyker Heights’ impressive light display has been a tradition for more than 30 years and spans three avenues and several streets.
-Get tickets to your own magical walking tour here!
+The Dyker Heights homes are lit up and ready to be seen — starting the weekend after Thanksgiving and carrying through to NYE!
+The stunning lights and endless decorations have become increasingly more famous over the years and have been a tradition for more than 30 years, spanning three avenues and several streets.

 Forget the traditional green trees, or the modern ones that are a crisp white—it’s all about the colorful neon trees!
 At Wyckoff’s Tree Farm in Belvedere, New Jersey they sell trees in a rainbow of colors using a technique of latex-based colorants that are specifically created for painting Christmas trees.
 The farm has been selling these colorful trees for several years now, and their uniqueness is certainly a draw.
 Get all the details, here.

-What would the holidays be in NYC without our enchanting holiday markets?
-The Holiday Shops at Winter Village at Bryant Park are a staple, but there are plenty of others (though more are virtual this year):
+What would the holiday season in NYC be without our enchanting holiday markets?
+The Holiday Shops at Bryant Park’s Winter Village are a staple, but there are plenty of others.
+Read our full guide here!

 Nothing says winter (and the holiday season) like a visit to the ice rink!
-The Wollman Ice Rink in Central Park is open daily from 10am, the Rink at Rockefeller Center is open daily from 8:30am, and the rink at Bryant Park is open from 8am!
-Some other rinks to check out include:
+The Wollman Ice Rink in Central Park is open daily from 10 a.m., the Rink at Rockefeller Center is open daily from 9 a.m., and the rink at Bryant Park is open from 8 a.m.!
+Find more rinks to check out here.

 NYC has no shortage of trendy spots to try, but when it comes to this chocolatey drink there’s a handful of places you absolutely have to taste, so we decided to map it out for you!
 Some of these tasty creations are particularly chocolatey, others are all about the marshmallow topping, but one thing is undebatable—you’ll be smiling from the warmth and deliciousness with each sip.
 Don’t believe us?
 We’ll let the pictures do the talking…check it out here!